 Read about the difference between staining and dying concrete.

 Be sure to closely follow instructions for whichever product you decide to use.
 The information provided here is only a general overview and should not be used as instructions for coloring your floor.
 Again, we recommend hiring an experienced contractor as there are many nuances when it comes to staining concrete.
 For example, the method of application and the sealer can both affect the way the color looks when the project is complete.
 If you'd like to discuss your project, contact a local SUNDEK contractor.

-Day to day maintenance includes periodically sweeping and mopping your floor to reduce potential abrasion.
+Day-to-day maintenance includes periodically sweeping and mopping your floor to reduce potential abrasion.
 SUNDEK has a guide to maintaining your concrete, which includes information on products that will help you keep your floor looking great.